-We offer convenient dental extractions in the comfort of our welcoming dental office.
+We offer convenient dental extractions in the comfort of our welcoming Charlotte dental offices.
 Whether you need baby teeth, adult teeth, or wisdom teeth extracted, we provide everything you need.
 Don’t worry about pain or discomfort; we keep our patients relaxed and happy through the application of local anesthesia so that the entire area is numb.

 Are you feeling anxious about your tooth extraction procedure?
 We understand that the process can sound intimidating and daunting.
 While we cannot change the circumstances that result in needing an extraction, we can make the process as comfortable as possible.
 We offer relaxing nitrous oxide for patients who need a little extra care.